xzdbd/dockerfiles/arcgisserver/README.md

 ### Build the Docker Image

-* Put the ArcGIS for Server installer in the same folder with the Dockerfile
+* Put the ArcGIS for Server installer in the same folder with the Dockerfile.

 ```bash
 $ ls